Cold Climate Air Source Heat Pumps

 These systems can be used for heating, cooling, dehumidification or as a fan.
 Because each indoor unit can be controlled individually, you can reduce your energy use even more by lowering the temperature in rooms that are not being used.

 Ducted air source heat pumps have an outdoor unit that is connected to a building’s ductwork, which is used to distribute heating or air conditioning throughout the home.
 Ducted (also known as central or unitary) use your home’s existing ductwork, though not all ductwork is sized adequately for heat pumps.
-Our installer, Simple Integrity, can tell you if your ductwork is sized adequately and what modifications may be necessary during a free site visit.
+Your installer can tell you if your ductwork is sized adequately and what modifications may be necessary during a site visit.

 What are the benefits of using an air source heat pump?

 There are many reasons why an air source heat pump could be a good fit for your home:

 - Improved home comfort.
 Advanced air source heat pumps are “variable capacity,” which means they can provide just the right amount of heating or cooling without temperature swings and constantly turning on and off.
 Also, they are much quieter than conventional air conditioners and furnaces.

 - Energy savings.
 If you heat with oil, propane, or electric resistance (such as electric baseboards), you could save hundreds of dollars a year on your heating bill by installing an air source heat pump.
 No need to pay thousands of dollars to get a natural gas connection to your home: a cleaner alternative is already available.

 - High-efficiency cooling, no ductwork required.
 Air source heat pumps also provide air conditioning or dehumidification and are more efficient than window units and most central air conditioning systems.
 Ductless ASHPs can allow you to reclaim your windows and avoid having to install ductwork to stay comfortable in the summer.